 The real goal for healthcare providers, then, is to find ways to identify who will have more pain after an injury or surgery, who will need more pain-killing drugs, and who will need a more targeted plan for managing pain.
 This will lead to a plan that negates “guesswork” and instead focuses on helping a patient recover comfortably, safely, and quickly.

 The Plague of Ongoing Pain

 Ongoing, lasting pain presents constant situations of the unknown for patients.
-You don’t know how you’ll feel in the morning, if one day will be easier than another, or how the doctor is going to react when you say that yet another treatment has proven unfruitful.
-These situations, combined with enduring the pain itself, makes life feel like a constant roller coaster.
+You don’t know how you’ll feel in the morning if one day will be easier than another, or how the doctor is going to react when you say that yet another treatment has proven unfruitful.
+These situations, combined with enduring the pain itself, make life feel like a constant roller coaster.

 Managing pain is more than pills.
 When medications do run low – whether it’s a clerical issue at the pharmacy or a problem with health insurance – waiting for the next prescription brings the added burden of anxiety.
 Modalities that eliminate the need for prescription painkillers, like those offered at our office, do so much more than relieve pain.
 They restore a sense of hope.

 The frustration that builds from trying to relieve ongoing pain is real.
 The pain is also real; it seems that too many times, friends, family, and even some practitioners are willing to dismiss pain as “in your head.”
 But, as we already discussed, many factors go into the pain phenomenon, wherein some patients get better quickly, and others suffer for years.